Baltimore's Architectural Jewels (Self Guided), Baltimore

 The Basilica of the Assumption is on the U.S. National Register of Historic Places and is considered a U.S. National Historic Landmark.

-6) St Alphonsus Church
+6) St. Alphonsus Church

-The nave of St. Alphonsus Church reaches a height of 50 ft (15 m), and the ornate steeple rises 210 ft (64 m) above the three-level bell tower.
+The nave of Saint Alphonsus Church reaches a height of 50 ft (15 m), and the ornate steeple rises 210 ft (64 m) above the three-level bell tower.
 A 12 ft (3.7 m) gold cross caps the steeple, making it a prominent landmark in the area.
 The church was the first major design by Baltimore architect Robert Cary Long Jr.

 From its founding until 1917, the parish was overseen by the Redemptorist Fathers, who came to Baltimore to minister to the growing German immigrant community.
-John Neumann, who later became Bishop of Philadelphia, was one of the early pastors of St. Alphonsus.
+John Neumann, who later became Bishop of Philadelphia, was one of the early pastors of Saint Alphonsus.
 Neumann's assistant pastor, Francis Xavier Seelos, served as pastor after his departure and later worked in areas from Connecticut to Illinois and New Orleans.
 Both Neumann and Seelos have been canonized and beatified, respectively.

-By 1917, many of the German immigrants who lived in the area moved elsewhere, and St. Alphonsus became a parish for the Lithuanian immigrant community.
+By 1917, many of the German immigrants who lived in the area moved elsewhere, and Saint Alphonsus became a parish for the Lithuanian immigrant community.
 The church complex was listed on the National Register of Historic Places in 1973.

-7) Old St Paul's Church
+7) Old St. Paul's Church

 The present church building was designed by the renowned architect Richard Upjohn, who is best known for his Gothic Revival style.
-However, the design of Old St. Paul's Church features an eclectic mix of architectural elements.
+However, the design of Old Saint Paul's Church features an eclectic mix of architectural elements.
 The exterior facade, for example, combines 12th-century Italian elements with Romanesque elements on the interior.

 One of the most notable features of the exterior facade is the two bas-reliefs of Christ and Moses, which were executed by the Italian sculptor Antonio Capellano.
 These bas-reliefs were originally part of the facade of the previous Robert Cary Long church.

-Other elements from the 1817 structure include the walls of the Federal period building, a stained glass window of the risen Christ over the entrance, a marble baptismal font designed by Maximilian Godefroy, and the Bishop's chair given to St. Paul's in 1815.
+Other elements from the 1817 structure include the walls of the Federal period building, a stained glass window of the risen Christ over the entrance, a marble baptismal font designed by Maximilian Godefroy, and the Bishop's chair given to Saint Paul's in 1815.

-Old St. Paul's Church has had many prominent members throughout its history, including Samuel Chase, John Eager Howard, Thomas Johnson, and William Donald Schaefer, who served as mayor of Baltimore and governor and comptroller of Maryland.
+Old Saint Paul's Church has had many prominent members throughout its history, including Samuel Chase, John Eager Howard, Thomas Johnson, and William Donald Schaefer, who served as mayor of Baltimore and governor and comptroller of Maryland.

-In recognition of its historical significance, St. Paul's Protestant Episcopal Church was listed on the National Register of Historic Places in 1973.
+In recognition of its historical significance, Saint Paul's Protestant Episcopal Church was listed on the National Register of Historic Places in 1973.
 It is also included within the Cathedral Hill Historic District and the Baltimore National Heritage Area.

 8) Hippodrome Theater